ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/widgets/README.md

 ## Accessibility

-When a widget is selected, keyboard shortcuts are adjusted to make navigation and edition around widget comfortable.
-For example, widget dialog window can be opened by just pressing <kbd>Enter</kbd> key.
-All shortcuts are described in {@link features/shortcuts/README#widget-selection Keyboard Shortcuts article}.
+When a widget is selected, keyboard shortcuts are adjusted to make the navigation and edition around the widget more comfortable.
+For example, a widget dialog window can be opened by just pressing the <kbd>Enter</kbd> key.
+All shortcuts are described in the {@link features/shortcuts/README#widget-selection Keyboard Shortcuts} guide.

 ## Further Reading

 If you want to create your own widgets, take a look at the {@link guide/widget_sdk/intro/README Widget SDK} that includes a {@link guide/widget_sdk/tutorial_1/README step-by-step tutorial} on how to create widgets.